 “Corona: Sonnets in Situ,” a reading by Barbara of the corona sequence in various locations–from the tracks above Yarrow to the stage of a beautiful hall–will be broadcast on October 23 & 24 as part of Gallery 7 Theatre’s virtual Abby Theatre Fest: Stage to Screen Edition.
 Check that website for box office and scheduling details.

-Barbara’s third poetry collection, Essential Tremor, is forthcoming with Caitlin Press in Spring, 2021.
+Barbara’s third poetry collection, Essential Tremor, is forthcoming with Caitlin Press in early April, 2021.
 It will include the corona sequence published on this website during the pandemic.

 Barbara’s poem “The Milk River” is published in the Spring 2020 issue of The Fiddlehead.